Using Python with VS Code – 3 Tips & Tricks Help You to Write Code Faster

 • Hold the Alt key and insert the cursor on the multiple lines using your mouse to get the multi-line editing.

-• If you want to select and edit the same words in multi-line editing, select 1 word and press Ctrl+D. To insert the cursor in all matching locations. use shortcut key – Ctrl+ Shift+ L.
+• If you want to select and edit the same words in multi-line editing, select 1 word and press Ctrl+D. To insert the cursor in all matching locations.
+Use the shortcut key – Ctrl+ Shift+ L.

 • If you want to insert a cursor at the end of the selected lines, select some lines and press Shift+Alt+I.